Tchongas/mimoz/PLAN.md

-# Mimoz - Whitelabel Gift Card Platform
+# Tapresente - Whitelabel Gift Card Platform

 ## Project Overview
 A whitelabel webpage generator for businesses to sell gift cards.
 This system includes: